Hack-Alumni/hack-alumni-community/CONTRIBUTING.md

 7. [Configure the upstream repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork),
    which will help you with
    [syncing your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)
-   with the Oyster codebase as new code is added to it in the future.
+   with the community platform codebase as new code is added to it in the future.

    ```
-   git remote add upstream https://github.com/colorstackorg/oyster.git
+   git remote add upstream https://github.com/Hack-Alumni/hack-alumni-community.git
    ```

 8. If you're not on macOS M1/M2/M3, please skip this step!
 If you are, you'll